 Motion guide layers let you draw paths along which tweened instances, groups, or text blocks can be animated.
 You can link multiple layers to a motion guide layer to have multiple objects follow the same path.
 A normal layer that is linked to a motion guide layer becomes a guided layer.

 - Right-click (Windows) or Control-click (Macintosh) the layer name of the layer containing the classic tween and choose Add Classic Motion Guide.

 Animate adds a motion guide layer above the classic tween layer and indents the name of the classic tween layer.
 It represents that classic tween layer is bound to the motion guide layer.

 If you already have a guide layer in the timeline, you can drag a layer containing the classic tween below the guide layer.
 This action converts the guide layer to a motion guide and binds the classic tween to it.

 To know more about animation guide based on variable width stroke and variable stroke color, see Animation Guide

 Drag an existing layer below the motion guide layer.
 The layer is indented under the motion guide layer.
 All objects on this layer automatically snap to the motion path.

 Create a layer under the motion guide layer.
 Objects you tween on this layer are automatically tweened along the motion path.

 Select a layer below a motion guide layer.
 Select Modify > Timeline > Layer Properties, and select Guide.

-This topic is about pasting properties of older classic tweens.
-For help with pasting properties of the newer motion tweens, see Copy and paste motion tween properties.
+This feature is about pasting properties of older classic tweens.
+For more information on pasting properties of the newer motion tweens, see Copy and paste motion tween properties.